 - When you criticize someone's point, consider doing so supportively.

 - Keep an eye out for ways you might be biased --- ideologies, people, or causes that you're particularly attached to.

 - Try to focus on important questions, and the important parts of important questions to keep content useful and to the point.

 - You can flag material that you think is inappropriate for the site, and the moderators will take a look.

-You can use posts to jot quick ideas or questions, to publish polished research, or anything in between.
+You can use posts to jot quick ideas, to publish polished research, or anything in between.